 Triple Tree Hike

 This hike is located just a 10 minute drive from Main St. and offers wonderful views and wildflowers in the summer.
 The hike is a loop hike to the summit and covers a total of about 4.5 miles beginning at a grassy ridge then climbing through the shady forest.

 It’s a short moderate hike uphill with a net elevation gain of 800 feet and easy going downhill from the summit.
-My girls did fine on it with some Skittles bribery.
 It’s best to proceed counter-clockwise to avoid the downhill mountain bikers.
 You will have 360 views of the valley, the Gallatin, Madison, Tobacco Root and Bridger Ranges.
 Well worth it!

 Directions to Triple Tree trailhead: Head south on Sourdough Road until you reach the Triple Tree Ranch subdivision.
 The trailhead parking is on the left just past the turn off for the subdivision.

 Museum of the Rockies is one of the best places in the world for dinosaur fossils, and this museum houses the largest T-Rex skull ever discovered.
 It is a wonderful museum for the whole family, especially if you have dinosaur lovers.
 Simply Awesome Tip: If your child can’t read yet, consider the 1 hour tour led by a docent.

 In addition to the paleontology exhibition, you'll find other permanent exhibits about the life of Native Americans and the history of the Northern Rocky Mountain Region.
 Make sure you check out the Taylor Planetarium show, and the outdoor Living History Farm which demonstrates life in a turn-of-the-century home.
 All were very worthwhile.